MollyJeanB/PromptRobot/README.md

 # PromptRobot
 Prompt Robot is a web app that uses the GIPHY API and the Words API to generate writing prompts for writers and creative writing teachers.
 The live version is available at https://promptrobot.herokuapp.com/.
 This project was built with HTML, CSS, JavaScript, jQuery, and Node.

 Surrealist artist Max Ernst wrote that creativity is "that marvelous capacity to grasp mutually distinct realities and draw a spark from their juxtaposition."
-This app randomizes over large quantities of data to pull a GIF and a set of three words that aim to surprise and inspire through their juxtaposition.
+This app randomizes over large quantities of data to pull a GIF and a set of three words that aim to surprise and inspire through such a juxtaposition.
 While testing a prototype of the app, one high school English teacher said that Prompt Robot would be a visually engaging way to get beginning writers in his classroom interested in starting new projects.

 User summary: